The Scoop: What to Know About Overseas Adventure Tours (OAT)

 Inclusions/Extras

-Inclusions are tour-specific (there’s a “What’s Included” section on each tour’s page), but generally include round-trip flights, many (but usually not all) meals, all transportation, accommodations, activities, and gratuities for local guides, porters, etc. (note that as with most tour companies, gratuities for trip experience leaders is separate).
+Inclusions are tour-specific (there’s a “What’s Included” section on each tour’s page), but generally include round-trip flights, many (but not all) meals, transportation, accommodations, activities, and gratuities for local guides, porters, etc. As with most tour companies, gratuities for trip experience leaders is separate.

 Typical Travelers